-In Colorado, many students are not being served well or at all.
+In Colorado, many students are not being served well, or at all.
 Our largest, growing ethnic group is furthest behind and historically, as a group, has not gone to college.

-2nd largest achievement gap in the country.
+Second largest achievement gap in the country.

-- The educational attainment rate of Whites compared to the next largest ethnic group is the second largest in the country a 31% gap, compared to the national average of 19%. - For Colorado, this refers to Hispanics, who are also the fastest growing demographic group in the state. - Currently, 6% of Hispanics have an associate's degree and 8% have a bachelor's degree. - Only 9% of Hispanic males in high school today will go on to education after high school.
+- The educational attainment rate of Whites compared to the next largest ethnic group is the second largest in the country a 31.2 percent gap, compared to the national average of 19.1 percent. - For Colorado, this refers to Hispanics, who are also the fastest growing demographic in the state. - Currently, 15.5 percent of Hispanics in Colorado have a certificate or degree beyond high school; 8.2 percent have a bachelor's degree. - · Only 9 percent of Hispanic males in high school today will go on to education after high school.